ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 > If It Didn't Happen On-List It Didn't Happen

-- Archived and searchable history provides time for
+- Archived and searchable history enables:
   - feedback
   - critique
   - new ideas
   - others to show their work
-- Must be public list unless there's a reason for private list
+- Public archives (unless specific reason)

 .bottomnote[https://theapacheway.com/on-list/]
 .topnote[long-lived projects]